Eastern diamondback rattlesnake: Reproduction

 Rattlesnakes, including the eastern diamondback, are ovoviviparous.
 Gestation lasts six or seven months and broods average about a dozen young.
 However, the young only stay with the mother 10–20 days before they set off on their own to hunt and find cover.
 Their life history is considered to be slow since they breed on intervals of 2–4 years.

 Females give birth to between 4 and 28 young at a time, usually between July and early October.
 Neonates are 12–14 in in length and are similar in appearance to the adults, except for having only a small button instead of a rattle on the tip of their tails.

 Captivity

-The eastern diamondback can live beyond 20 years, but life expectancy in the wild is now typically shorter because of hunting and human expansion.